an era defined

 Dan’s experience has taught him some fundamental precepts: everything changes, many things relate, and some things repeat.
 Knowing which of these things is which and how to navigate the concurrent dynamism and unity is a critical success driver in both technology and capital markets, which are connected.

 Dan graduated from Cornell University in 1986 with a B.A. in English, and he earned his M.B.A. cum laude from Fordham University in 1990.
-He has been an Advisor to the Dean of Computing and Information Science (CIS) at Cornell University, heads up the finance sub-committee of Cornell's Arts & Sciences Career Connections, and serves on the advisory council of Entrepreneurship@Cornell.
+He has been an Advisor to the Dean of Computing and Information Science (CIS) at Cornell University, headed up the finance sub-committee of Cornell's Arts & Sciences Career Connections, and currently serves on the advisory council of Entrepreneurship@Cornell.

 After completing his graduate business degree in 1992, Dennis joined Goldman, Sachs & Co. in New York as a fixed income derivatives specialist.
 At Goldman, Dennis structured and sold complex derivative products to major U.S. buy side institutions, including hedge funds.
 Dennis later served as Head of Goldman’s Korea fixed income operations.